frontend-fxs/Angular-on-Github-Pages/README.md

 # Angular-on-Github-Pages
-## How to publish an Angular App into Github Pages
+## How to publish an Angular App into Github Pages using angular CLI

     ng new fxstreetEditorsLayoutGuideline --routing --skipTests --verbose